 Possession and/or use of tobacco, possession, use or being under the influence of alcohol or illicit drugs, is prohibited on school premises and at all school sponsored activities.
-The possession, use, sale or attempted sale of tobacco, alcohol or illicit drugs may result in expulsion from the school and notification to the proper authorities.
+The possession, use, sale or attempted sale of tobacco, alcohol, illicit drugs, or electronic cigarettes may result in expulsion from the school and notification to the proper authorities.

-EMERGENCY PROCEDURES: FIRE, TORNADO, EARTHQUAKES, INTRUDERS, ETC. - The emergency crisis plan contains provisions for a variety of crises including intruders, fire, tornado and earthquake.
+EMERGENCY PROCEDURES: FIRE, TORNADO, EARTHQUAKES, INTRUDERS, ETC. - The emergency crisis plan contains provisions for a variety of crises including but not limited to intruders, fire, tornado and earthquake.
 It will be reviewed annually.
 Written standards of procedures for emergency drills (fire, tornado, etc.) shall be posted in each classroom, gymnasium, cafeteria, and all other occupied areas of the building.
+The school currently uses the below procedures: